 I. Meaningful Journey

-When designing a next generation SaaS app, the first thing to create is its journey: the path, steps or tasks that users will complete in providing a service, undertaking work or solving a problem.
+When designing a next generation app, the first thing to create is its journey: the path, steps or tasks that users will complete in providing a service, undertaking work or solving a problem.
 With Lean Thinking at the heart of the design, this means removing steps or tasks that are wasteful or unnecessary.
 Therefore, this journey must be a Meaningful Journey: from the moment a user goes to the login page, to the moment they logout, when the task(s) or work is done.

 II.
 Fierce Reduction